sybrew/the-seo-framework/readme.txt

 		 	* Changing post visibility (private, protected, public).
 			* Changing the page title.
 			* Note that the example is not a perfect analogy.
 Sanitation is a complex process and sending it back-and-forth through AJAX can be heavy on the server.
+		* Pixel counters!
+			/
+			* A pixel counter is like a character counter, but it's far more accurate.
+This is because not all characters have the same length. e.g. A `W` is much wider than an `i`.
+			* These counters show the true length of what Google renders, represented through a bar.
+			* If the bar is green, your title or description will likely fit.
+			* If the bar is red, your title or description will likely be truncated.
+			* The bar grows as more space is filled in.
+			* The bar shrinks as more characters are truncated.
 	* **Changed:**
 		* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.